Direction

 Financial Administrative

-Pétrick Joseph Janofsky Canonico Pontes
+Pétrick Pontes

 He is a lawyer, postgraduate and Master in Law from PUC/SP (Pontifical Catholic University of São Paulo).
 He is a graduate student in Management of Social Projects in Third Sector Organizations at PUC/SP.
 He has worked for more than 15 years in representing and advising qualified entities such as Social Organizations of Culture, Foundations and other Civil Society Organizations, covering strategic issues such as: immunities, exemptions and non-tax incidences, participation in public calls and selections, direct hiring, negotiation of administrative contracts, agreements, management contracts, analysis of the entities’ sources of income and the legal means available to enforce and protect them, sponsorships, rendering of accounts, copyright issues, contracts with suppliers of goods and services various, among others.
-He is also administrative and financial director of ABRAOSC (Brazilian Association of Social Organizations of Culture).
+He is also technical director of ABRAOSC (Brazilian Association of Social Organizations of Culture).